shuyingsunshine/Factorization-of-Polynomials-over-Finite-Fields/README.md

    1. square-free factorization : given monic polynomial f, find the square-free factorization of f (i.e. each factor appears only once)
    2. distinct degree factorization : given monic square-free polynomial, find the distinct degree factorization of f such that each factor is the product of all monic irreducible factors of f of the same degree
-   3. equal degree factorization : given a monic square-free polynomial f of positive degree that is known to be the product of irreducible polynomials of degree d, find the factorization of f into irreducible factors
+   3. equal degree factorization : given a monic square-free polynomial f of positive degree that is known to be the product of irreducible polynomials of degree d, find the factorization of f into irreducible factors.
+The algorithm we used is probabilistic algorithms.
+And we deal with the odd finite field and even finite field separately.

 The implementation is based on magma.